 The East African Community, consisting of Burundi, Kenya, Rwanda, Tanzania and Uganda, has committed to numerous developments in order to promote cross-border tourism, including the introduction of a single visa and currency, as discussed in Section 2.
 Recently, the EAC has also begun to move towards harmonising tourist guide training in a cross-border context.
 The Federation of East African Tour Guides Association was formed to specifically deal with the task of harmonising standards of training.
-It is intended that this qualification will allow guides to operate in all the countries in the EAC in nature tourism, but will require special training in each country for cultural tourism.
+It is intended that this qualification will allow guides to operate in all the countries in the EAC in nature tourism, but will require special training in each country for cultural tourism.68

 The region is working on a standardised training programme and manuals for tourist guides across the region.
-This tourist guide training module will likely be based on the well-developed Kenyan model.
-Uganda is also reportedly working closely with the South African tourism sector to further improve their training for tourist guides.
-Unfortunately, the tourist guide training and accreditation procedures in the EAC are not yet as well documented as in the previous two examples.
+This tourist guide training module will likely be based on the welldeveloped Kenyan model.
+Uganda is also reportedly working closely with the South African tourism sector to further improve their training for tourist guides.69 Unfortunately, the tourist guide training and accreditation procedures in the EAC are not yet as well documented as in the previous two examples.

 There is a strong emphasis on nature tourism in the Kenyan model of tourist guide training and accreditation.
 The Kenya Professional Safari Guides Association (KPSGA) is the most prominent accreditation body for tourist guides in Kenya.
-The KPSGA is an independent, not-for-profit body created for the certification of professional safari guides, safari driver http://ugandaradionetwork.com/story/east-african-tour-guides-to-get-standard-guide-modules, Accessed: September 2015.
+The KPSGA is an independent, notfor-profit body created for the certification of professional safari guides, safari driver guides and lodge naturalists, as well as other individuals within the tourism sector.
+The http://ugandaradionetwork.com/story/east-african-tour-guides-to-get-standard-guide-modules, Accessed: September 2015.